 Agencies that diligently work all three channels will see consistent, predictable growth year over year.
 Each has a different strategy and tactics, but all three should be rigorously managed and consistently executed to maximize the resulting revenue.
 Your revenue percentages may be different because of your services and strengths.
 The rule of thumb suggests that each contributes to a third of your new revenue.
 However, if you are stronger at prospecting than organic or weaker at prospecting but a great networker, your ratio will reflect it.
 Spreading your growth like this will help smooth out the peaks and valleys in any one channel and provide stronger growth overall.

 To many agencies, it is a cultural change.
 Some think prospecting is the only way while others say networking is all they need.
 In fact, data shows that organic growth and referrals are far more likely to lead to a new client and new revenue while far less expensive than cold prospecting.
 As Philip Kotler said, the sales department isn’t the whole company, but the whole company better be the sales department.
 Personal connections, networking and referrals, and organic are the richest sources of new business but have limitations.
 Prospecting is the broadest form of new business but the most difficult.
 Developing a strategy and implementing a process to leverage all three is time well spent.
-If you aren’t sure how, I can help.
+If you aren’t sure how to do it, I can help.

 I’ve got more advice on how to make your business development efforts more effective and would enjoy sharing what I know.
 If you like this post, sign up for my new business newsletter.
-Find me on Twitter and LinkedIn for daily tips, tricks, and insights.
+Find me on LinkedIn for daily tips, tricks, and insights.
 And, please feel free to reach out at any time. #LetsGrow!